 Dr. Foster joined the Foundation in 1991 as a visiting professional while on sabbatical leave from the University of Nebraska, where he served as a professor of agricultural education.
 Prior to joining the Foundation as a visiting professional, he worked in international development activities in Africa and Central America, and was instrumental in establishing the School of Agriculture for the Humid Tropics (E.A.R.T.H.) in Costa Rica.
 Dr. Foster was selected for a staff position at the W.K.
 Kellogg Foundation as a program director in 1992 and appointed vice president in 1995.

-Douglas A. Kristensen was appointed Chancellor of the University of Nebraska at Kearney in July 2002, Douglas A. He brings to the position a unique knowledge of the issues affecting higher education in the State of Nebraska, and a record of dedication to Nebraska’s citizens.
-As the former, and longest serving Speaker of the Nebraska Legislature, he has long been familiar with the University system and the history and mission of the Kearney campus.
+Douglas A. Kristensen was appointed chancellor of the University of Nebraska at Kearney in July 2002.
+He brings to the position a unique knowledge of the issues affecting higher education in the state of Nebraska, and a record of dedication to Nebraska’s citizens.
+As the former, and longest-serving, speaker of the Nebraska Legislature, he has long been familiar with the University system and the history and mission of the Kearney campus.

-Bill Kelly is the Executive Producer for News/Public Affairs at the Nebraska ETV Network, Bill Kelly oversees production and development of new programming.
+Bill Kelly is the executive producer for News/Public Affairs at the Nebraska ETV Network.
+Bill Kelly oversees the production and development of new programming.
 He began his association with NETV in 1990, covering the state legislature and producing a documentary on the Strategic Air Command’s transition into a world without the Cold War.
-In 1993 he created the weekly news program STATEWIDE.
-This innovative series, done in cooperation with commercial broadcasters and newspapers across the state has become one of the most watched and highly regarded programs on the network.
+In 1993, he created the weekly news program STATEWIDE.
+This innovative series, done in cooperation with commercial broadcasters and newspapers across the state, has become one of the most-watched and highly regarded programs on the network.